 John Oxley Cottage

-The John Oxley Cottage is only remaining building from a row of workman’s cottages built in the 1890s along what was the Great South Road, later the Hume Highway (1928) and now the Camden Valley Way.
+The John Oxley Cottage is the only remaining building from a row of workman’s cottages built in the 1890s along what was the Great South Road, later the Hume Highway (1928) and now the Camden Valley Way.

 John Oxley is remembered in lots of places

 An obelisk has been erected by the residents of Redcliffe that commemorates the landing of Surveyor-General Lieutenant John Oxley.
-In 1823, John Oxley, on instructions from Governor Brisbane, was sent to find a suitable place for a northern convict outpost.
+In 1823, on instructions from Governor Brisbane, John Oxley was sent to find a suitable place for a northern convict outpost.

 There are more monuments to the 1824 landing of John Oxley and his discovery of freshwater at North Quay and Milton in the Brisbane area.

-One thought on “Oxley’s anchor away for 34 years”
+3 thoughts on “John Oxley’s anchor lost for 34 years”

 Comments are closed.